 It's often called the original Mardi Gras in the United States!
 The first-ever carnival celebration in America was held in Mobile, Alabama, in 1703.
 At that time, it was the capital of French Louisiana.
 Flamboyant parades and exclusive masked balls have been held in Mobile ever since.
-Festivities usually start in late January and end on Fat Tuesday.
+Festivities usually start in mid-January and end on Fat Tuesday.

 Dozens of parades rock the downtown of Mobile during the Mardi Gras season.
 It begins with the Krewe de la Dauphine parade on Dauphin Island and Krewe of Riviere du Chien Parade on St. Andrews Loop.
 Don't miss Mobile Mystics, Mobile Mystical Revelers, and Mobile Mystical Friends events.
 Keep in mind that there are a few mystic societies in the city that date back several centuries.
 One procession is dedicated to Joe Cain, a Mobile native who initiated the modern way of observing Mardi Gras in the city after the Civil War.
-The culmination of the Mardi Gras celebration usually occurs on Fat Tuesday with five of six various parades throughout the day.

 Flying moon pies is one of the most prominent Mobile Mardi Gras traditions.
 Along with beads and doubloons, moon pies of various flavors are thrown into crowds from the floats during the parades.
 Moonpies are made of marshmallows and can have a banana, chocolate, peanut butter, mint, and other flavors.